-The agreement starts on the date it is approved and finishes on 31st December 2006.
+The agreement starts on the date it is approved and finishes three (3) years from that date.

 1.7 Can Employees Make Additional Claims Before the Agreement Finishes

 No additional claims can be made by employees until the agreement finishes.